State and Hill Streets Improvements Project

 This year, the construction will be on Hill Street from Fifth to Church, in varying segments as Phases 4-6, from March through August.

-• Phase 4 (Hill Street Utility Work and Partial Restoration) 3/4 - 6/14
+• Phase 4 (Hill Street Utility Work and Partial Restoration) March 4-June 17: end date may vary slightly as we near completion.

-Hill Street, State to Church will be one-way with eastbound traffic maintained.
+• Phase 6 (Hill Street Resurfacing) July 22-August 16: Hill Street, State to Church will be one-way with eastbound traffic maintained.

 Access and Typical Services

-During the pavement construction, however, there will be unavoidable disruptions to street and driveway access; properties will be notified of expected time and duration of inaccessibility.
+During the pavement construction there will be unavoidable disruptions to street and driveway access; properties will be notified of expected time and duration of inaccessibility.
 Depending on the ambient temperature, concrete can take 2-3 days to cure and asphalt takes several hours to cool.
 Commercial driveways can be completed in half-widths to maintain access if another means of access is unavailable.
 The contractor will coordinate these interruptions with the property users.

 Trash and recycle collection, emergency vehicle access, and mail/shipping deliveries will be maintained throughout the project.